-This partially has to do with the fact they often contain incompatible food combinations, high caloric value and excessive sugar content.
-Smoothies also possess the qualities of being raw, cold and rough making them heavy by nature, hard-to-digest and Vata-provoking.
-Eating smoothies with these properties consistently will surely lead to a sluggish digestion (manda agni), fermentation in the gut and toxic accumulation.
+This partially is because they often contain incompatible food combinations, high caloric value, and excessive sugar content.
+Smoothies also possess the qualities of being raw, cold, and rough making them heavy by nature, hard-to-digest, and Vata-provoking.
+Eating smoothies with these properties consistently will surely lead to a sluggish digestion (manda agni), fermentation in the gut, and toxic accumulation.

-If you are reading this and are ready to swear off your Ayurvedic diet as you are not willing to part with your morning smoothie, then you will be happy to hear that there are some precautions we can take to make our smoothies much more healthy, a bit lighter, and easier on the digestion.
+If you are reading this and thinking that you are not willing to part with your morning smoothie, then you will be happy to hear that there are some precautions we can take to make our smoothies healthier, lighter, and easier to digestion.
 I have come up with a list of remedies to balance out the unhealthy nature of the average smoothie recipe.
 Ideally you will want to apply as many of these recommendations as possible in order to get the most health benefits from your smoothie.

 Don’t miss our Ayurvedic Smoothie Recipe at the bottom of the page!

 Ayurvedic Tips to Make Your Smoothie More Healthy

 1. Use herbal tea as a base.